Inspired by 1970s Australian Beach Cafes, Founder Jay Lewis Gives Us All the Details on His Beloved Health-Driven Restaurant

 12/12

 OUTPOST Kitchen is a firm believer in community in all aspects.
-There are special partnerships with local and private businesses as well as the Segerstrom Center for the Arts, and the restaurant runs specials based on what is happening in the community.
+There are special partnerships with local and private businesses as well as the Segerstrom Center for the Arts.
+Not to mention, the restaurant runs specials based on what is happening in the community.

 OUTPOST Kitchen